 2 Employee v.
 Agency, OEA Matter No. 1602-0078-83, 32 D.C.
 Reg.
 1244 (1985); Williams v.
 D.C.
 Public Schools, OEA Matter No. 2401-0244-09 (December 13, 2010); Brady v.
-Office of Public Education Facilities Modernization, OEA Matter No. 2401-0219-09 (November 1, 2010).

-Employee was warned in the June 16, 2014, and September 10, 2014, Orders that failure to comply could result in sanctions, including dismissal.
-Employee did not provide a written response to either Order.
-Both were required for a proper resolution of this matter on its merits.
-I find that Employee's failure to prosecute his appeal is a violation of OEA Rule 621.
-Accordingly, I further find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office.
-Therefore, this matter should be dismissed for his failure to prosecute.
+Office of Public Education Facilities Modernization, OEA Matter No. 2401-0219-09 (November 1, 2010). this case, Employee did not submit his Notice of Withdrawal of his Petition for Appeal as stated during the Mediation Conference, and he did not provide a written response to my Order for Statement of Good Cause.
+Both were required for a proper resolution of this matter.
+I conclude that Employee's failure to prosecute his appeal is consistent with the language of OEA Rule 621.
+Employee was notified of the specific repercussions of failing to establish good cause for his failure to submit written documentation.
+Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and therefore, the matter should be dismissed for failure to prosecute.
+ORDER It is hereby ORDERED that this matter be DISMISSED for Employee's failure to prosecute his Appeal.
+FOR THE OFFICE: